parkerdavis1/agave-astro/src/content/blog/2024-08-new-job/index.md

 Three years later though, the hard work of learning a new skill has paid off.
 I'm excited to announce that I've started a new job as the Heritage Data Management System Systems Manager with the Arizona Game and Fish Department.
 With system in the title twice, you know it's got to be good.

-It is a really fascinating role that is part software development, part data management, part biology, all in service of conservation in Arizona.
+It is a really fascinating role that is part software development, part biology, part data management, all in service of conservation in Arizona.
 The HDMS program processes field data not only from all of the AZGFD programs but also everyone in Arizona doing field studies that require a Scientific Activity License.
-It makes the data more easily available within and to a certain extent outside of the department to help guide conservation strategies and future studies.
+It makes the data more easily available to help guide conservation strategies and future studies.
 Looking through the license tables I see many familiar names of folks I've worked with over the past 9 years.
 It is highly likely some of the data I've collected over the years has made its way to the HDMS database.

 What is most exciting about the position is, as systems manager, it is my job to improve workflows.
 If a process causes frustration or confusion, I get to fix that, and where I see the opportunity I get to create brand new tools.
 It requires attention to detail, know-how and most of all, creativity.

 The HDMS team has great folks and I'm excited to continue digging in.

-My office window species list currently sits at 8, full of potential.
+My office window species list currently sits at 10, full of potential.